amalkannan002/amalkannan002/README.md

   # A passionate Data Analyst from Ernakulam, Kerala, India

 - 👀  I’m interested in Data Analyst
-- 🌱 I’m currently learning data analytics
+- 🌱 I’m currently learning Data Analytics
 - 💞️ I’m looking to collaborate on data analyst project
 - 📫 How to reach me amalkannan002@gmail.com